kbhavani21/laravel-coding-standards/src/content/docs/laravel/Coding Standards/dbNormalization.md

 To normalize this table - we have to perform a few actions, so let's talk about the decisions we had to make:

 - SKU has to become a separate table.
-This will allow us to have multiple SKUs for a single product with a relationship <font color="green">hasMany</font>.
+This will allow us to have multiple SKUs for a single product with a relationship<span class="text-[13px] bg-[#EDEEF3] px-2 py-1">hasMany</span>.
 We will gain faster filters and more control over our queries.

 - Category has to become a separate table.
 This will make our life easier to display products that match the same category.
-Most likely, this should be a <font color="green">belongsToMany</font> relationship.
+Most likely, this should be a<span class="text-[13px] bg-[#EDEEF3] px-2 py-1">belongsToMany</span> relationship.

-- Tags should also become a separate <font color="green">belongsToMany</font> table.
+- Tags should also become a separate<span class="text-[13px] bg-[#EDEEF3] px-2 py-1">belongsToMany</span> table.
 This will allow us to quickly retrieve all products within a specific tag.

 - Prices can either become a separate table or join our SKUs table.
 This depends on our business logic.
 Each SKU has a price for simplicity, so we will move them together.

 - Supplier becomes a separate table.
 This will allow us to have multiple suppliers for a single product.
-This will also allow us to have a <font color="green">belongsToMany</font> relationship, as one supplier can have multiple products, and one product can have multiple suppliers.
+This will also allow us to have a<span class="text-[13px] bg-[#EDEEF3] px-2 py-1">belongsToMany</span> relationship, as one supplier can have multiple products, and one product can have multiple suppliers.

 - Supplier phones should also be moved to the suppliers table.
 They are a pair and should be together.

 - Carrier becomes a separate table.
 This will allow us to have multiple carriers for a single product.
-This will also allow us to have a <font color="green">belongsToMany</font> relationship, as one carrier can have multiple products, and one product can have multiple carriers.
+This will also allow us to have a<span class="text-[13px] bg-[#EDEEF3] px-2 py-1">belongsToMany</span> relationship, as one carrier can have multiple products, and one product can have multiple carriers.

 With all that done, we can work with our data more efficiently.
 We can now easily find products with specific SKUs, Category, Tag, Supplier, or Carrier.
 We can also easily find all products with a particular Supplier or Carrier.